-The Board of Directors ("Directors" or "Members") shall be composed of a number of members as determined from time to time, with a majority of such members being deemed "independent" in accordance with the listing standards of The NASDAQ Stock Market, LLC1, as amended from time to time.
-The Board of Directors at any time may decide, in accordance to the Amended and Restated Memorandum and Articles of Association to increase or decrease the number of members.
+The Board shall be composed of a number of members as determined from time to time, with a majority of such members being deemed "independent" in accordance with the listing standards of the New York Stock Exchange1 ("NYSE"), as amended from time to time (the "NYSE Listing Rules").
+The Board at any time may decide, in accordance with the Amended and Restated Memorandum and Articles of Association to increase or decrease the number of members.
 Guidelines as to how to elect and what qualifications are required from Board members will be determined by the Nominating Committee.